-The group signed ceasefire agreements at the state and union levels under U Thein Sein administration in September and December 2011, but was not among those that signed the Nationwide Ceasefire Agreement (NCA).
-However, the UWSP participated in the Union Peace Conference convened in January 2016 before the end of the U Thein Sein’s term and called for the recognition of Wa as a self-governing state.
+The group signed ceasefire agreements at the state and union levels with the U Thein Sein administration in September and December 2011, but was not among those that signed the Nationwide Ceasefire Agreement (NCA).
+In January 2016, the UWSP participated in the Union Peace Conference convened before the end of U Thein Sein’s term in office.
+It called for the recognition of Wa as a self-governing state.

-During the NLD-led government, the group, along with members of the Federal Political Negotiation Consultative Committee (FPNCC), participated in the first-ever 21st Century Panglong – Union Peace Conference.
-However, the FPNCC, led by the UWSP itself, was interested in a different path from the NCA and held some meetings with the Tatmadaw.
-The FPNCC also formally called on the Chinese government to play a greater role in the Myanmar peace process.
+During the NLD government, the group participated in the first-ever 21st Century Panglong – Union Peace Conference along with members of the Federal Political Negotiation Consultative Committee (FPNCC).
+The FPNCC, led by the UWSP, was interested in a different path from the NCA.
+It held some meetings with the Tatmadaw.
+The FPNCC called on the Chinese government to play a greater role in the Myanmar peace process.

 Ceasefire & Peace Process

 Stage 1: State level ceasefire 6 Sept 2011

 The UWSP agreed not to secede from the Union.
 Discussions included: the reopening of education, health and liaison offices, reassignment of staff, drug eradication in cooperation with the government, implementing measures for border region development, arrangements made for economic-driven industries.

 Related agreements were signed.